Xiderowg/DisqusJS/disqusjs/readme.txt

 == Installation ==

 1. Install the plugin.
-2. Add your Disqus Shortname to `Settings > WPDisqusJs`.
+2. Add your Disqus Shortname to `Settings > disqusjs`.

 == Screenshots ==
 1. Admin Bar Shortcut